 A big hindrance to the purchase of the granite countertops is their sky-high prices.
 They are extremely expensive to be bought, sealed, and installed.
 Moreover, they are high maintenance.

 Marble is the first choice for many homeowners and contractors.
 There are hundreds of varieties in the type of marble.
 The main types of marble which are used greatly for residential countertops are Calcutta Marble.
 Talathello Marble, Emperador Marble, Carrara Marble, Black Marble, White Marble, Cream Marble, Red Marble, Pink Marble, Brown Marble, Yellow Marble, Green Marble, Statuary Marble, Milan Gray, Blue Marble, Travertine Marble, and Arabescato Marble, etc.

-The marble countertops make the best working surfaces for kitchen, bathrooms, offices, and fireplace surroundings, etc.
+The marble countertops make the best working surfaces for the kitchen, bathrooms, offices, and fireplace surroundings, etc.